-As part of the settlement of Northern Border Pipeline's 1995 rate case with the FERC, a project cost containment mechanism was implemented to limit Northern Border Pipeline's ability to include cost overruns on the Chicago project and to provide incentives to Northern Border Pipeline for cost underruns.
+As part of the settlement of Northern Border Pipeline's 1995 rate case with the FERC, a project cost containment mechanism was instituted to allocate the risks of the capital costs associated with the Chicago project between Northern Border Pipeline and its shippers.
 The project cost containment mechanism amount is determined by comparing the final cost of the Chicago project to the budgeted cost.
 If there is a cost overrun of \$6 million or less, the shippers will bear the actual cost of the project through its inclusion in Northern Border Pipeline's rate base.
 If there is a cost savings of \$6 million or less, the full budgeted cost will be included in the rate base.
-If there is a cost overrun or cost savings of more than \$6 million but less than 5% of the budgeted cost, that amount will be allocated 50% to

-Northern Border Pipeline and 50% to its shippers (50% of the difference between 5% of the budgeted cost and \$6 million will be included in Northern Border Pipeline's rate base, and 50% will be excluded).
+If there is a cost overrun or cost savings of more than \$6 million but less than 5% of the budgeted cost, that amount will be allocated 50% to Northern Border Pipeline and 50% to its shippers (50% of the difference between 5% of the budgeted cost and \$6 million will be included in Northern Border Pipeline's rate base, and 50% will be excluded).
 All cost overruns exceeding 5% of the budgeted cost are excluded from the rate base.
 The settlement agreement required the budgeted cost for the Chicago project, which had been initially filed with the FERC for approximately \$839 million, to be adjusted for the effects of inflation and for costs attributable to changes in project scope, as defined by the agreement.
-The budgeted cost of the Chicago project, as adjusted for the effects of inflation and project scope changes, has been estimated as of the December 22, 1998 in-service date to be \$889 million with the final construction cost estimated to be \$892 million.
-Northern Border Pipeline's notification to the FERC and its shippers in late December 1998 reflects the conclusion that, based on the information as of that date, once the budgeted cost has been established there would be no adjustment to the rate base related to the project cost containment mechanism.
+The budgeted cost of the Chicago project, as adjusted for the effects of inflation and project scope changes, has been estimated as of the project's in-service date to be \$889 million.
+Northern Border Pipeline's notification to the FERC and its shippers in late December 1998 reflects the conclusion that.

+based on the information as of that date, once the budget cost has been $\ensuremath{\mathsf{S}}$ established there would be no adjustment to the rate base related to the project cost containment mechanism.
 Northern Border Pipeline is obligated by the settlement agreement to update its calculation of the project cost containment mechanism six months after the project's in-service date.
 The settlement agreement requires the calculation of the project cost containment mechanism to be reviewed by an independent national accounting firm.
-Several parties to the stipulation advised the FERC that they may have questions and desire further information about the report, and may possibly wish to test it or the final report and its conclusions at an appropriate proceeding in the future.
+Several parties to the stipulation advised the FERC that they may have questions and desire further information about the report, and may possibly wish to test it or the final $\ensuremath{\mathsf{I}}$ report and its conclusions at an appropriate proceeding in the future.
 The parties also stated that if it is determined that Northern Border Pipeline is not permitted to include some costs for the Chicago project in its rate base, they reserve their rights to seek refunds, with interest, of any overcollections.
 We believe the initial computation has been completed under the terms of the settlement agreement.
 We are unable to make a definitive determination at this time whether any adjustments will be required.
 Later developments may prevent cost recovery under the project cost containment mechanism, which may result in a non-cash charge to write down the balance sheet transmission plant line item and that charge could be material to the operating results of TC PipeLines.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Settlement of 1995 FERC Rate Case and Project Cost Containment Mechanism".
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Project Cost Containment Mechanism".

-IF WE ARE UNABLE TO MAKE ACQUISITIONS ON ECONOMICALLY AND OPERATIONALLY ACCEPTABLE TERMS, OUR FUTURE FINANCIAL PERFORMANCE WILL BE LIMITED TO OUR PARTICIPATION IN NORTHERN BORDER PIPELINE
+IF WE ARE UNABLE TO MAKE ACQUISITIONS ON ECONOMICALLY AND OPERATIONALLY ACCEPTABLE TERMS, OUR FUTURE FINANCIAL PERFORMANCE WILL BE LIMITED